j3soon/omni-farm-isaac/README.md

 ## Running Custom Isaac Sim Scripts

-> The commands below assume that the Nucleus server is running on `localhost`.
-If the Nucleus server is running on a different machine, replace `localhost` with the correct IP address or hostname.
-The commands also assume that the Nucleus server has username `admin` and password `admin`.
+> The commands assume that the Nucleus server has username `admin` and password `admin`.
 If the Nucleus server has a different username and password, you may want to consider modifying `job_definitions/isaac-sim-output-example.json` to include the correct username and password.
 Specifically, by modifying the `capacity_requirements` entry:
 > ```json
 > ...
 > "capacity_requirements": {